omriariav/screenshots-housekeeping/README.md

 ---

 **Note**: This tool requires an active OpenAI API subscription.
-API costs are typically minimal for personal use (estimated $0.01-0.05 per screenshot depending on image size and complexity).
+The built-in cost tracking helps you monitor usage - typical costs are $0.01-0.02 per screenshot for personal use.
+The tool shows estimated costs before processing and actual costs after completion.